The Best Way to Conduct Biometric Testing and Wellness Screening

 He was asked, “Did you notice the car acting funny?”
 He replied “No, but a long time ago the check engine light came on.”
 He got tired of looking at the warning every day so he put a piece of black electrical tape over it which made it a lot easier to ignore.

 Had he taken his car to a mechanic, he would probably still have a functioning car today.
 The check engine light was an early warning signal that something was not quite right.

 We all have early warning signals that come from our body when something is not quite right.
 We don’t get check engine lights; instead we get indications of high blood pressure, high blood glucose, and high blood cholesterol.

 The biometric measures that come from our body can act as early warning signals that something is not quite right.
 If we ignore them, just like my neighbor ignored his check engine light, the odds of developing potentially fatal chronic diseases go way up.
 Biometric testing is a foundational aspect of every successful wellness program.

 It allows individuals to identify early warning signals.
 Among US adults, there are a lot of early warning signals coming from high blood pressure, high blood cholesterol and high blood glucose.
-Recent government-sponsored surveys looked at over 3,000 wellness programs and discovered that 62% of all wellness programs include biometric testing.
-Among those same 3,000 programs here is a chart that shows the screenings that were included.
+Government-sponsored surveys found that about 80% of all wellness programs included biometric testing.
+Here is a chart that shows the type of screenings that were included.